Faculty/Staff Guide to Accommodations

 Students registered with DSS are responsible for sending their faculty notification letters.
 DSS encourages all students to speak to their instructors about accommodation implementation.

-DSS provides guidelines to help faculty and staff create communications that are useful across a range of individual abilities and are in compliance with ADA standards.
+DSS provides guidance to help faculty and staff create digital content that is accessible across a range of individual abilities and is in compliance with ADA standards.
 These resources are rooted in the Principles of Universal Design and further informed by our work with University of Delaware students.

 DSS will continue to work with students who are registered with our office to provide alternate formats as they are needed.
 Most platforms (Microsoft Word, PowerPoint, Adobe, Canvas, etc.) have built-in accessibility checkers.